ShubraChowdhury/MLAzureProject2/README.md

   - ![image](https://user-images.githubusercontent.com/32674614/156615644-0c0a633b-2199-4325-8c73-d99cb92d8473.png)

 ## Step 4: Enable Application Insights
 Now that the Best Model is deployed, enable Application Insights and retrieve logs.
 Although this is configurable at deploy time with a check-box, it is useful to be able   to run code that will enable it for you.
+(In this project I achieved it using Azure Python SDK.)
      - Add following code to logs.py
 ```
      name = "automlvotingensemble"